SiliconLabs/peripheral_examples_simplicity_sdk/series2/etampdet/etampdet_em4/readme.md

 (default setting) and `LED1` will "flicker" with the random generated bit stream from the ETAMPDET peripheral.

+### Note for Testing on xG29 ###
+On BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD on xG27.
+In the datasheet, current consumption test conditions have AVDD and IOVDD powered by either the DC-DC at 1.8V, an external 1.8V supply, or an external 3.0V supply.
+Due to the design of the radio board, this board does not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.
+Additionally, due to the connection of `LED1` to ETAMPDET channel 0 input, additional current consumption will be observed in EM4 with channel 0 enabled (default setting) and `LED1` will "flicker" with the random generated bit stream from the ETAMPDET peripheral.

 ## Hardware & Connections ##
 * Board:  Silicon Labs EFR32xG25 Radio Board (BRD4270B) +
         Wireless Starter Kit Mainboard